yashsahugtx/skype-docs/Skype/SDN/articles/running-the-sdn-interface-sdn-manager.md

     > [!NOTE]
-    > <P>You can control the service using the windows net or sc commands, for example, sc start "Skype for Business SDN Manager".</P>
+    > You can control the service using the windows net or sc commands, for example, sc start "Skype for Business SDN Manager".